VS-infrastructure-policy/infragap/README.md

     Edge connectivity        0
 ```

-Reading this output: Milan's bike lane network is heavily fragmented.
-Only 11.8% of the total infrastructure length sits in the largest connected component -- the rest is stranded in 329 smaller, disconnected clusters.
+Reading this output: this particular bike lane network is heavily fragmented.
+Only 11.8% of the total infrastructure length sits in the largest connected component with  the rest being stranded in 329 smaller, disconnected clusters.
 The beta index (0.94) and alpha index (0.01) show a tree-like network with almost no route redundancy, and 2,524 of the network's edges are bridges (single points of failure whose removal would disconnect part of the network).

 ---